greghart/powerputtygo/sqlp/README.md

 really provide any of the niceties without re-implementing it entirely.
 For now, this package avoids doing that, and you can just use the other APIs.

-### Embedded structs
+### Relationships (OneToOne / Embedded Structs)

-Using embedded structs to model relationships is a common use case in many domains.
+Using embedded structs to model hasOne relationships is a common use case in many domains.
 Eg. in our case above, a parent can have a child, but doesn't always, so a pointer to a child is natural.